-If you intend to bring your family with you, they will also need to have a visa and be covered by health insurance.
+1If you intend to bring your family with you, they will also need to have a visa and be covered by health insurance.
 Family members include your partner (married or de facto) and your children under 18 years of age.
 You will need to provide proof of your family relationships with official documents including birth certificates and marriage certificates.

-For more details, visit For more details, visit https://immi.homeaffairs.gov.au/visas/bringing-someone/bringing-partner-or-family
+For more details, visit https://immi.homeaffairs.gov.au/visas/bringing-someone/bringing-partner-or-family

-Rephrase: Where you have dependent children that need to attend childcare or school, you should be aware of the childcare costs.
-Find out more about typical childcare costs at: www.careforkids.com.au/.
+Where you have dependent children that need to attend childcare or school, you should be aware of the childcare costs.